Topological transport of vorticity on curved magnetic membranes

 Fourier transforming Eq.~(\ref{eq:coupledcircuit}) into the frequency domain, we find the effective impedance is

 Similar to conventional RC circuits, here, $\tau= R_vC_v = (4\pi^2Ah\sigma_v)^{-1}$ is the time scale for loading and discharging vortices from the magnetic texture.
-In the high-frequency regime, $\omega \gg 1/\tau$, the last term in Eq.~(\ref{eq:Z}) is approximated as $-\mf R^2/R_v.$ The vorticity circuit functions as a battery, reducing the effective resistance of the electrical circuit.
+In the high-frequency regime, $\omega \gg 1/\tau$, the last term in Eq.~(\ref{eq:Z}) approximates $-\mf R^2/R_v.$ The vorticity circuit reduces the effective resistance of the electrical circuit.
 In the low-frequency limit, $\omega \ll 1/\tau$, the vorticity circuit acts like an inductor with effective negative inductance $L_v = -C_v\mf R^2$.
 Impedance measurements of the circuit in the low-frequency regime could pave a way to probe the strength of the coupling between vortex and charge currents.
-Similar impedance measurements on helical-spin magnets have been performed to characterize the current-driven dynamics of spin-helix structures \cite{yokouchiNAT20}.
+Similar impedance measurements on helical-spin magnets have been performed to characterize the current-driven dynamics of spin-helix structures~\cite{yokouchiNAT20}.

 \tt{Energy storage and efficiency}In addition to providing a means to measure $\zeta$, the setup depicted in Fig.~\ref{fig2} may also function as a battery.
 Operation of the battery requires a mechanism to switch the vortex conductivity between the conducting and insulating regimes, allowing the battery to alternate between (dis)charging and storing energy, respectively.
-The vortex transport parameters could be very sensitive and may be modulated, for example, by heating and cooling the magnet \cite{kosterlitzJPC73,jonesPRB20}.
+The vortex transport parameters could be very sensitive and may be modulated, for example, by heating and cooling the magnet~\cite{kosterlitzJPC73,jonesPRB20}.